 Given the increasing demand for a more holistic view on different aspects of healthcare facilities and the operations/flows happening in them, the partnership between both companies is of strategic importance, not just on the levels of asset, resource deployment, workflow and facility optimization.

 Initially, both companies will work together and co-sell their offers in markets where Schneider Electric has a direct go-to-market approach, as of 2020.
-In 2021, other markets will be addressed, also with the company’s EcoXpert partner program (that has a healthcare specialization badge), albeit with a limited number of business partners as Chris Roberts explains in an interview on the global EcoXpert healthcare facility expert community.
+In 2021, other markets will be addressed, also with the company’s EcoXpert partner program (that has a healthcare specialization badge).
 You can see how ThoughtWire fits in the EcoStruxure Architecture in the illustration from the data sheet below.

 By working with ThoughtWire for digital twins in hospitals, Schneider Electric can offer its healthcare facilities customers a connected hospital environment in which facilities management and clinical workflow operations are orchestrated seamlessly and both groups have the visibility they need to deliver the best outcomes for patients and staff.